yu-han-song/MaMSC/README.md

 ## Notice
-The code will be released after publication.
+The code will be released after the paper is officially published.